-- a) Net invested in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets - b) Restricted net position Consists of restricted assets reduced by liabilities related to those assets. - c) Unrestricted net position Consists of the net amount of assets and liabilities that are not included in the determination of net investment in capital assets or the restricted component of net position.
+- a) Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net position Consists of restricted assets reduced by liabilities related to those assets.

+MONTESSORI MIDDLE SCHOOL, INC. A Component Unit of the School District of Polk County, Florida c) Unrestricted net position - Consists of the net amount of assets and liabilities that are not included in the determination of net investment in capital assets or the restricted component of net position.